Restaurant Bankruptcies

 A Timeline of Recent Restaurant Bankruptcies

-The following restaurant chains have gone bankrupt or are in a bankruptcy process between 2020 and 2023.
-Many cite the pandemic as the reason for their demise and will have to liquidate their assets or be subject to massive reorganizations (though others — especially in the casual dining segment — were in trouble before Covid-19 hit).
+The following restaurant chains have gone bankrupt or are in a bankruptcy process between 2020 and 2024.
+Many still cite the pandemic as the reason for their demise and will have to liquidate their assets or be subject to massive reorganizations (though others — especially in the casual dining segment — were in trouble before Covid-19 hit).

 receiverships